Continuous symmetries and charge measurement of boundary operators in holography

 While studying \eqref{eq_quantization_condition} we restricted $h$ to be valued in $T$, but the equation should be satisfied for $h$ taking values in $S_q$.
 One may wonder if this imposes additional restrictions on $q$.
 In fact, it does not, as can be seen following \cite[p.~39]{Beasley:2009mb}.
 The quantization of $q$ stems from the classification of line bundles on the coadjoint orbit $G/S_q$.
-On the other hand, any line bundle on $G/S_q$ pulls back to a line bundle on $G/T$ under the inclusion $G/S_q \subseteq G/T$ induced by $T \subseteq S_q$.
+On the other hand, any line bundle on $G/S_q$ pulls back to a line bundle on $G/T$ under the natural projection $\pi: G/T \to G/S_q$ induced by $T \subseteq S_q$, which exhibits $G/T$ as a fiber bundle over $G/S_q$ with fiber $S_q/T$.
 Thus, we only need to classify line bundles on $G/T$.
 The latter are classified by $H^2(G/T;\mathbb Z)$.
 An argument based on the Leray spectral sequence gives $H^2(G/T;\mathbb Z) \cong {\rm Hom}(T,U(1))$.
 The latter character group is isomorphic to the lattice of analytically integral weights.

 To summarize, the parameter $q$ is a dominant analytically integral weight. (``Dominant'' means lying inside the fundamental Weyl chamber.)
 Let us now recall the theorem of the highest weight.
 If $G$ is a compact connected Lie group, then: (i) if $\mathbf R$ is a finite-dimensional irreducible representation of $G$, then $\mathbf R$ has a unique highest weight, which is dominant analytically integral; (ii) if two finite-dimensional irreducible representations have the same highest weight, they are isomorphic; (iii) for each dominant analytically integral weight $q$ there exists a finite-dimensional irreducible representation $\mathbf R$ with highest weight $q$.
 In conclusion, we see that the data of the irreducible representation $\mathbf R$ labeling the Wilson line is encoded in a one-to-one way in the parameter $q$ of the action \eqref{appeq:Wilson_1d_action}.